 Before stressing about main dishes and dessert, plan to offer a spread of meat, cheese, and fruit – both fresh and dried.
 I’ve mentioned time and again how easy it is to just put out the basics and how happy guests really are with these tasty items.
 I got a sliced baguette at the market and made a batch of these soft molasses cookies (my first batch of the season).
 It was an offering that took no time, little prep, and let our friends pick and choose what they want when they want it.
 I set this up for four people as a light meal, but you could easily make a bigger spread for more people.

 If you’re looking for main dish recipes, I’d recommend a homemade turkey and vegetable soup (even in the crockpot) or your favorite pasta dish like this chickpea + roasted vegetable pasta that’s so easy.
-It’s fall and we all just want comfort food!
+It’s fall and we all just want comfort dinner ideas!

 Get the list for these Friendsgiving food ideas below!